 All transactions must be entered on Form 2, in chronological order, as soon as they occur.
 The trustee should not wait and enter transactions from the monthly bank statements.
+As noted in Financial Reporting and Record Keeping section (paragraph 9.B.2), transactions may not be back dated, except for interest, which should be posted within thirty days of the period to which it applies.

 Form 2 submissions should contain all transactions from the beginning of the case until the end of the reporting period.
-However, the trustee may seek approval from the United States Trustee to limit the transactions in a Form 2 submission involving a very large or older case to the semi-annual reporting period.
+However, the trustee may seek approval from the United States Trustee to limit the transactions in a Form 2 submission involving a very large or older case to the annual reporting period.
 Such approval would only be granted on a report-by-report basis.